Math13Net/BestOf_CS_Video_Link/README.md

  "everything going into modern calculation is noisy, so why the answer would have to be so clear"
  "what people don't understand is that u get a determinist answer even so the execusion flow is very underterministic"
  "u run the programm 100 times, it never works the same flow but u always get the same answer !"
  "sometimes u hit the limit - u have to restart from scratch every 3 to 5 years"
+ "if u want to do a lot of progress in computer architecture every 3 to 5 years u have to re-write one"